A Jeep with a P0456 error code points to a problem with the EVAP system.

 If you do, buy a new gas cap, and be sure it is made for your Jeep year and model, as there can be differences.

-The vent solenoid opens and closes to send the gas vapors back into the engine to be burnt away.
+The purge valve solenoid opens and closes to send the gas vapors into the engine to be burnt away.